 - 4 pounds chicken wings and drumettes

-- In a large bowl, whisk together the peanut butter, raspberry preserves, sriracha, soy sauce, fish sauce, lime juice, garlic cloves, and ginger.
+- In a large bowl, whisk together the peanut butter, blackberry preserves, sriracha, soy sauce, fish sauce, lime juice, garlic cloves, and ginger.

 - Remove ¼ cup of the sauce from the bowl and reserve for basting.
 Add the wings and drumettes to the remaining marinade and toss to coat the meat in the sauce.